plone/docs-guide/docs/markdown/headings.md

 ## ATX Style

 Always use [atx-style](http://www.aaronsw.com/2002/atx/intro) headings (not closed) instead of [Setext](http://docutils.sourceforge.net/mirror/setext.html).

-The level can be easily seen and the number of characters must not match in both lines.
+The level can be seen and the number of characters must not match in both lines.

 ATX also works for all levels, while Setex only goes up to level 2.